-The Early Child Development Funders Working Group (ECD-FWG) was established in 2009, and has come together for the first time with an Open Letter to urge Canada’s politicians to recognize that early childhood education is a must-have element in building a more prosperous country and to invest in quality early childhood education for all children across Canada.
+The Early Child Development Funders Working Group (ECD-FWG) was established in 2009, and has come together for the first time with an Open Letter to urge Canada’s politicians to recognize that early childhood education and care is a must-have element in building a more prosperous country and to invest in quality early childhood education and care for all children across Canada.

 ECD-FWG is many things: a cross-Canada learning network; a deeply shared commitment to children; a link among eight very diverse foundations.

-Our goal is simple — the availability of quality, publicly-funded, early childhood education for every preschool child.
+Our goal is simple — the availability of quality, publicly-funded, early childhood education and care for every preschool child.

 The ECD-FWG does not solicit or accept applications for funding.
 Rather, it is a resource to its membership, supporting collaboration and knowledge sharing that improves the effectiveness of our philanthropy relating to young children.

-Despite the documented benefits of early childhood education, only one in two Canadian children regularly attend a preschool program.
+Despite the documented benefits of early childhood education and care only one in two Canadian children regularly attend a preschool program.